-In 1863, the International Committee of the Red Cross was founded.
-Its appearance was preceded by wars, bloodshed, human suffering.
-Men and women did what they could – carried water, provided first aid, brought food.
-Years passed, and the organization outgrew the framework dictated by wartime: now the community is outside politics and state borders.
-In addition to the Red Cross, the Salvation Army, the United Way, were popular in America.
+In 1863, the International Committee of the Red Cross was founded in response to wars and the subsequent human suffering.
+People came together to help in whatever way they could – carrying water, providing first aid, bringing food.
+Over the years, the organization grew beyond the framework of war and is now outside of politics and state borders.
+In addition to the Red Cross, the Salvation Army and the United Way were also popular in America.

 International Volunteer Day is observed on December 5 each year.